IKIM-Essen/ClusterDocs/docs/reference/data-sharing.md

 ## The recommended model: a project with a shared Unix group

-Ask RCC Admin or support for a project that identifies the responsible owner, purpose, approved members, storage location, and a **shared Unix group**.
+Use the ready RCC Admin self-administration and primary-approver workflow to request a project that identifies the responsible owner, purpose, approved members, storage location, and a **shared Unix group**.
 RCC adds each named member to that group.
 Members can then work in the supplied project path, normally under:

 ```text
 /projects/<project>/